-- 1. Begin with the vehicle parked and the radio turned off. - 2.
-Ensure that the battery in your portable music player is new or fully charged and that the device is turned off. - 3.
-Attach one end of the audio extension cable to the headphone output of your player and the other end of the audio extension cable to the AIJ in your vehicle. - 4.
-Turn the radio on, using either a tuned FM station or a CD loaded into the system.
-Adjust the volume to a comfortable listening level. - 5.
-Turn the portable music player on and adjust the volume to 1/2 the volume. - $6.\ \mathrm{Press}\ \mathrm{AUX}$ on the vehicle radio repeatedly until LINE IN appears in the display.
+1. Begin with the vehicle parked and the radio turned off.

+2. Ensure that the battery in your portable music player is new or fully charged and that the device is turned off.

+3. Attach one end of the audio extension cable to the headphone output of your player and the other end of the audio extension cable to the AIJ in your vehicle.

+4. Turn the radio on, using either a tuned FM station or a CD loaded into the system.
+Adjust the volume to a comfortable listening level.

+5. Turn the portable music player on and adjust the volume to 1/2 the volume.

+6. Press AUX on the vehicle radio repeatedly until LINE, LINE IN or SYNC LINE IN appears in the display.